theforeman/puppet-foreman_proxy/README.md

 Since version 1.10 the DNS configuration files are split.
 If you wish to use prior versions with DNS, then you must set `dns_split_config_files` to `false`.

+Since version 1.11 the DHCP configuration files are split.
+If you wish to use prior versions with DHCP, then you must set `dhcp_split_config_files` to `false`.

 # Contributing

 * Fork the project